Secretary to the Government of India

 Secretary to the Government of India, often abbreviated as Secretary, GoI, or simply as Secretary, is a post and a rank under the Central Staffing Scheme of the Government of India.
 The authority for the creation of this post solely rests with the Union Council of Ministers.

 The position holder is generally a career civil servant and a government official of high seniority.
 The civil servants who hold this rank and post are either from All India Services or Central Civil Services.
 All promotions and appointments to this rank and post are directly made by the Appointments Committee of the Cabinet.

 In the functioning of the Government of India, a secretary is the administrative head of a ministry or department, and is equivalent to chief secretaries of state governments and Vice Chief of the Army Staff, General Officers Commanding in Chief of Army Commands, and their equivalents in the Indian Armed Forces, In the Department of Military Affairs, the Chief of Defence Staff is currently designated as Secretary (GoI), similarly in the National Security Council Secretariat, the National Security Advisor is currently designated as Secretary (GoI).

 Secretaries (GOI) rank 23rd on Order of Precedence of India.

+Special Secretary

+A Special Secretary in the Government of India is an officer of Secretary-equivalent rank appointed for a specific, time-bound assignment.
+The role is focused and task-oriented, with the officer typically handling only the designated responsibility.
+While often associated with legislative tasks, the role may be created for any priority assignment requiring dedicated attention and expedited execution.
+A Special Secretary receives salary, allowances, and other benefits broadly equivalent to those of a Secretary to the Government of India.